WCNewell/clark-blog-gatsby/README.md

 ## 💖 Plans for Future Iterations

-1. More advanced Sassy CSS including smoother page transitions
+1. More advanced Sassy CSS
 1. Sorting of blog posts by categories
 1. Improved testing and error handling
 1. Stateful contact form